 If you love the sport, you might have heard about the U.S. sports scholarship system.
-Every year, new names emerge out of this highly decorated system that allows aspiring professionals to work towards their dreams.
-This year Paul Jubb (U.K.) was able to make his Wimbledon debut thanks to his successes in American collegiate sport, but there are many more.
+New names emerge out of this highly decorated system every year that allows aspiring professionals to work towards their dreams.
+This year Paul Jubb (U.K.) made his Wimbledon debut thanks to his successes in American collegiate sport, but there are many more.
 At Athletes USA, we have helped 784 athletes in the last two years alone!

 How does the U.S. college system work?

-Simply answered, the U.S. College system provides opportunities for young students from all over the world to combine both their sport and a degree in what we can simply describe as professional circumstances.
-So, while the game is classed as ‘amateur’ due to regulations, the approach in this system is very professional.
+Answered, the U.S. College system provides opportunities for young students from all over the world to combine their sport and a degree in what we can describe as professional circumstances.
+So, while the game is classed as ‘amateur’ due to regulations, this system’s approach is very professional.
 Student-athletes are likely to train twice a day for five days a week with access to some of the world’s best sporting facilities!
 You even fly to your competitions!
 Your studies are worked around your sporting schedule, so you don’t have to compromise either.
-College sport often attracts thousands of fans too, in 2017, the highest average football (Soccer) attendance across the season was 3,500.
+College sport often attracts thousands of fans, too; in 2017, the highest average football (Soccer) attendance across the season was 3,500.
 That’s more than some League 1 and 2 clubs in the United Kingdom!
 American football was 110,737 (you read correctly), while basketball was 19,756.

 If you’re good at your sport, a university will want you on their team!